 - Broken valves

-How long your equipment has been installed and the spot of the leak play a part in whether you should repair or replace your AC system.
+How long your unit has been installed and the spot of the leak play a part in whether you should repair or replace your AC system.

-Filthy evaporator coil—Throughout the seasons, the evaporator coil attracts dirt and causes issues much like a dirty filter.
-You’ll gradually lose airflow until your system freezes or quits cooling.
+Dusty evaporator coil—Throughout the seasons, the evaporator coil gets dirty and causes troubles much like a dirty filter.
+You’ll gradually lose airflow until your system freezes or halts cooling.
 You’ll need to contact Chief/Bauer Service Experts to take care of the problem.

 Defective blower motor or relay—A blower motor working at an inaccurate speed or not working at all can result in freezing.
-It can also be intermittent, running at top speed and going slower after it gets warm.
-Or a relay might cause it to work one time and not the following time.
-In either case, you will need to get in touch with Chief/Bauer Service Experts to repair the trouble.
+It can also be irregular, going at top speed and going slower after it gets warm.
+Or a relay might cause it to work one time and not the next.
+In either case, you will need to call Chief/Bauer Service Experts to fix the issue.

-Requesting yearly AC maintenance or heat pump maintenance may help you avoid this issue.
-Our professionals will comprehensively examine and clean your unit, which typically allows us to discover small problems before they cause large issues.
+Booking regular AC maintenance can help you avoid this issue.
+Our professionals will comprehensively examine and clean your unit, which often allows us to discover small troubles before they turn into large troubles.